lhelwerd/top2000/README.md

 a suitable JSON dump file for the Web application, such as one generated in the [parsing](#parsing) section above with `json` as one of the output formats.
-Then use `npm start` to compile a development version of the application and start a local server to hst the files.
+Then use `npm start` to compile a development version of the application and start a local server to host the files.
 For production, use `npm run build` to obtain files for hosting on a server.
 In order to produce a single file with all assets combined which most browsers can open from local filesystems, use `npm run single-file`.
 Then, the `dist` directory contains an `index.html` file